 (a) The signal under validation and the reference signal shall be time corrected by following, as far as applicable, the requirements of paragraph 3. of Annex 7.

-(b) Points below 10 % of the maximum flow value shall be excluded from the further analysis.
+(b) Points below 10 per cent of the maximum flow value shall be excluded from the further analysis.

 (c) At a constant frequency of at least 1.0 Hz, the signal under validation and the reference signal shall be correlated using the best-fit equation having the form: